ROI of Social Media: Why It Matters and How to Measure It

 3. Track everything

-If you’re using a CRM like Hubspot’s Inbound Marketing Software, you can customize and track your entire visitor experience.
+If you’re using a CRM like Hubspot’s Inbound Marketing Software, you can customise and track your entire visitor experience.
 It can quickly help you create campaigns and track which ones are working and which aren’t so that you can put your time, effort and money into the campaigns that are getting the results you want.

 No more do you have to wander blindly around the social media landscape, wondering which posts are working best, or use the “Post and Pray” method of sharing content.